walles/exactype/README.md

 * Make holding down backspace work as expected
 * Make sure swiping down after editing event time in the Galaxy Alpha calendar hides the keyboard.
 * Disable on-tap popup; none of the testers like it.
+* Holding backspace first deletes *two* words, then one at a time.
+It should do one-at-a-time from the start.